Yuanliang-Li/PEMT-CoSim/README.md

 PEMT-CoSim is a co-simulation platform for packetized energy management (PEM) and trading (PET) in smart grids.
 It is developed based on the open-source [Transactive Energy Simulation Platform (TESP, v1.0.0)](https://tesp.readthedocs.io/en/latest/TESP_Overview.html#).

-Packetized Energy (PE) is a gird management technology which breaks the power into fixed-duration/fixed power "energy packet" with a "request-reply" scheme.
-Prosumers (both suppler and consumer) can request a packet for their load/generator to consume/provide.
-A central coordinator will accept/reject the request based on grid condition.
+Packetized Energy (PE) is a grid management technology that breaks the power into a fixed-duration/fixed power "energy packet" with a "request-reply" scheme.
+Prosumers (both supplier and consumer) can request a packet for their load/generator to consume/provide.
+A central coordinator will accept/reject the request based on grid conditions.
 There are two types of PE, Packetized Energy Management (PEM) and Packetized Energy Trading (PET).
-Packetized Energy Management (PEM) is a load dispatch program which uses a PEM controller to have houses' flexible load to request a packet with a probability, and the central coordinator will accept/reject the request by comparing the the request load with a balancing signal.
+Packetized Energy Management (PEM) is a load dispatch program that uses a PEM controller to have houses' flexible load to request a packet with a probability, and the central coordinator will accept/reject the request by comparing the request load with a balancing signal.
 PET allows prosumers to bid for a packet in a double-auction market.
 The cleared price and quantity determine whether bids are accepted or rejected for prosumers.

 PEMT-CoSim utilizes the TESP's HELICS co-simulation framework to enable coordination between a number of dedicated simulators/programs (named "federate" under the HECLIS framework): GridLAB-D federate (distribution system simulator),  PyPower federate (transmission system simulator), EnergyPlus federate(building simulator), Wether federate (weather data generator), Substation federate (Implemented the processes for PET and PEM).

 ![image](./doc_images/co-simulation-platform.png)
 <center>PEMT-CoSim Architecture</center>

-Substation is main federate which implements the PEM and PET using developed API, including PEM-related modules (PEM Controllers, PEM Coordinator), PET-related modules (PET Prosumer, PEM Market).
-Moreover, the AI modules implemented the reinforcement learning algorithm that can be used to optimize the biding strategies for prosumers.
+The Substation is the main federate which implements the PEM and PET using developed API, including PEM-related modules (PEM Controllers, PEM Coordinator), and PET-related modules (PET Prosumer, PEM Market).
+Moreover, the AI modules implemented the reinforcement learning algorithm that can be used to optimize the bidding strategies for prosumers.

 ## 2. Installation